jkminder/data2neo/docs/documentation.md

 <img src="assets/images/factory.png" alt="drawing" width="800"/>

 Since there might be different types of resources, we build a factory per resource type.
-One specifies all the "blueprints" for all the factories in a **conversion schema** file.
+One specifies all the "blueprints" for all the factories in thr **conversion schema** file.
 A [`Converter`](api.md#Converter), the main object of *rel2graph*, will take this file and construct all the factories based on your "blueprints".
 For a set of supplied resources the [`Converter`](api.md#Converter) will automatically select the correct factory, use it to produce a graph out of the resource and merge the produced graph with the full [neo4j](https://neo4j.com/) graph.
 We supply resources to the converter with a [`ResourceIterator`](api.md#ResourceIterator).
 This iterator keeps track of what the next resource to process is.
 The [`Resource`](api.md#Resource) and [`ResourceIterator`](api.md#ResourceIterator) classes can be fully customised.
 A simple version of it might just point to a specific element in a list of resources, as visualised in the image below.
 The [`Converter`](api.md#Converter) iteratively asks the [`ResourceIterator`](api.md#ResourceIterator) for the next resource until the iterator reports no more resources to process.

 <img src="assets/images/overview.png" alt="drawing" width="800"/>